aragon/court-dashboard/docs/metadata.md

 }
 ```

-In the frontend we try to parse the `metadata` as a JSON object.

-### metadata - JSON object

-We are going to try to find the following keys:
+The dispute `metadata` should be a JSON Object and should have the following keys:

 1. `description`
 2. `metadata`